Avdan-OS/Website/CONTRIBUTING.md

 > Make browsing experience better on mobile

-❌ : better is subjective, and we still don't know what you did
+❌ : Better is subjective, and we still don't know what you did

 > Make pages respond to mobile screen

-Meh : it's acceptable
+Meh: It's acceptable

 > Footer: implement adaptive layout on small screen

-✔️ : Now we know why a file changed and what it's suppose to do.
+✅ : Now we know why a file changed and what it's suppose to do.

-Bad pull request messages won't cause it to get closed, but better messages will speed up the process and make merging faster.

-If there's a change in design, please also include a screenshot in the pull request.

 Since commits to the dev branch will automatically get deployed, please make sure all pull requests are complete.
+Run `npm run build` to make sure there is no error.
 You can create draft pull requests, which will allow other people to see, give feedbacks, and request changes.

-Even if you're in the organisation, code should be reviewed and approved by another member before merging, with exceptions of fixing a build fail or security breach.
-Complete redesign of an existing webpage will need approval from team lead.
+Even if you're in the organisation, pull requests should be reviewed and approved by another member before merging, with exceptions of fixing a build fail or security breach.
+Complete redesign of an existing webpage will need approval from a team lead.